With so many paycheck advance apps vying for your business, it isn't easy to understand who truly has your best interest in mind.

 The paid option of the app is called the MoneyLion Plus membership.
 You receive all the features mentioned above, plus an additional benefit of a low-interest credit builder loan.

-These credit builder loans are set up, so you are protected from going further into debt because you only borrow the money you can pay back.
-You can borrow up to $500 with instant approval and pay it back over a set period.
-Also, the 5.99% APR isn't very high considering the payday loan company rival rates.
+These credit builder loans are set up, so you are protected from going further into debt because you only borrow the money you can repay.
+You can borrow up to $500 with instant approval and pay it back over time.
+Also, the 5.99% APR isn't very high, considering the payday loan company's rival rates.

-Flexwage utilizes the more familiar debit card option as a way to access your money.
-The debit card essentially replaces the traditional paycheck and allows you to add or take money from the account.
+Flexwage utilizes the more familiar debit card option to access your money.
+The debit card replaces the traditional paycheck and allows you to add or take money from the account.
 With the debit card option, you no longer need to withdraw cash from a machine to make purchases.
 The FlexWage debit card makes accessing your money much more convenient.

 My favorite option about FlexWage is the FlexPay option.
 I was a server in a restaurant for many years, and I would have a stack of cash at the end of the night.
-Tips were paid in cash, and it was often difficult to manage that type of income without it burning a hole in my pocket.
+Tips were paid in cash, and managing that income was often tricky without burning a hole in my pocket.

 FlexPay allows your employer to upload your tips onto your debit card rather than sending you home with a stack of cash.

 In addition, if you need a payday advance, you can access up to 50% of your earned wages as long as they do not exceed $500.
 However, PayActiv will charge you a flat fee for each transaction.
-This fee is agreed upon by your employer and PayActiv, so it's out of your control.
+Your employer and PayActiv agree upon this fee, so it's out of your control.

-Recently, Walmart partnered with PayActiv and offers this program to its associates.
-If that doesn't show you the app reliability, I don't know what will.
+Recently, Walmart partnered with PayActiv and offered this program to its associates.
+I don't know what will happen if that doesn't show the app's reliability.

-Branch assists employers by tracking employee schedules and coordinating the personnel strategies by giving managers the most up to date information.
-With this type of information at their fingertips, managers can make more informed decisions when deciding if they need to call in additional employees or hire extra staff.
+The branch assists employers by tracking employee schedules and coordinating personnel strategies by giving managers the most up-to-date information.
+With this information at their fingertips, managers can make more informed decisions when deciding whether to call in additional employees or hire extra staff.

-DailyPay rounds out our more traditional payday advance apps to help employees make it until payday.
+DailyPay uses our more traditional payday advance apps to help employees make it until payday.
 DailyPay is set up to track how many hours you have worked and credits you for this time, depending on your hourly wage.

 12. Rainy Day Lending